Jaedon LeDee: Professional career

-Iowa Wolves (2024–2025)

 After going undrafted in the 2024 NBA draft, LeDee joined the Minnesota Timberwolves for the 2024 NBA Summer League and on September 25, 2024, he signed with the team.
 However, he was waived on October 2 and on October 25, he joined the Iowa Wolves.

-Salt Lake City Stars (2025)

 On February 2, 2025, LeDee was traded to the Salt Lake City Stars of the NBA G League in exchange for Babacar Sané.

-Noblesville Boom (2025)

 On June 23, 2025, the Noblesville Boom acquired LeDee and a first-round pick in the 2025 draft from the Salt Lake City Stars in exchange for Cameron McGriff.